BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Continuous performance management, in a human resource management context, is the supervision of an employee's work through one-to-one discussions and ongoing feedback from supervisors and regularly scheduled check-ins.
+Continuous performance management, in a human resource (HR) management context, is the supervision of an employee's performance through one-on-one discussions and ongoing feedback from supervisors during regularly scheduled check-ins.
 It occurs more often, offers more flexibility and is less formal than the traditional, annual employee appraisal process, although both types of evaluations are aimed at improving performance and monitoring personal and organizational goals.

-Applications in the category often measure progress on goals with visuals or charts, display alignment with company-wide goals or allow employees to comment on each other's work.
+Applications in this area often measure progress on goals with visuals or charts, display alignment with companywide goals or allow employees to comment on each other's work.